djpeach/pygamer8/examples/README.md

 # Pygamer Tutorial

-> Create an two player game with menus from start to finish.
+> Create a two player game with menus from start to finish.
 (Pong)

 ## Table of Contents